jony741/robi-sms-api-with-python/README.md

-# Robi sms api with python
+# Robi sms api integration with Python

-This is robi sms api integration with python
+This is very simple process to send sms using Robi sms api with Python.
-follow these step for installation

-1> python above 3.4

-2> install pip for specefic python version

-3> install request module using pip
+#Installing Requirement
+pip install requests